 Your body mass index (BMI) is the ratio between your height and your body weight.
 This guide value acts as a pointer for you in terms of preventative healthcare.
-You can find out here what values are normal and when a person is considered to be under- or overweight.
+Calculate your personal BMI here and find out whether it is in the normal range or too high or too low.

 Calculate your BMI

 The body mass index (BMI) is a statistical figure indicating the ratio of height to weight.
 Calculating the BMI is a quick and simple way of assessing a person's weight based on guide values.

 The BMI acts as a rough guide for the ideal weight of an individual.
 It does not, however, take account of their build or the ratio of fat to muscle.
 It is a standard value and a quick and easy way of assessing a person's weight, so avoiding a health risk from being under- or overweight.

 The BMI cannot be applied to children, older persons or people who do a lot of sport as their body mass differs from average values.

 |Over 40||Obese class 3|

 The body mass index is based on a simple mathematical formula: It is calculated by taking the body weight in kilograms and dividing it by the square of the height in metres: